mabuak/laravel-sentinel-example/readme.md

 <a name="step5"></a>
 ### Step 5: Start Page

-You can now login to admin part of Laravel Framework 5.5  Site:
+You can now login to admin part of Laravel Framework 5.5  Site

-    username: admin@admin.com
-    password: password

 <a name="feature5"></a>
 ## Troubleshooting